 - URL Contains: you can add a part of the URL (ex: URL contains /order-confirmed.php for an order-confirmed page after purchase).

-Now enter custom conversation name, description, category and value and then click on Create button.
+Now enter custom conversation name, description, category, and value, and click on the Create button.

-Note: Conversion Value allows you to view your return on ad spend in your reports.
+Note: Conversion Value also allows you to view your return on ad spend in your reports.

-In your Facebook Pixel dashboard, you can see Create Audiences option in the top menu bar.
+Back in your Facebook Pixel dashboard, you can see the Create Audiences option in the top menu bar.

 Next, you have to perform the following actions:

-- give your audience a name and then click Create Audience.
+- Give your audience a name and click Create Audience.

 Facebook Business Manager is free and easy to use.
-It allows you to manage your business in a single dashboard.
-Before using this, you must have a Facebook account to verify the business account.
+It allows you to manage your businesses from a single dashboard.
+Before using it, though, you must have a Facebook account to verify the business account.

 - Click Create Account

-- Add your business details such as name, email, etc.
+- Add your business details such as name and email, etc.

-Enter your business details such as country, city, website, etc. and then click Submit button.
+- Enter your business details such as country, city, website, etc., and then click on Submit.

-You can see the Dashboard below.
+- You’ll now see the Dashboard as shown in the image below.
 That’s all!
 Let’s move to the next step.

 Configure Facebook Business Manager

-Click on Business Settings in the top menu bar.
-Here you can manage all of your projects, accounts, pages, etc.
+- Click on Business Settings in the top menu bar.
+Here, you can manage all of your projects, accounts, and pages, etc.

 Use Facebook Ads Manager

-Facebook Ads Manager is a free tool, which lets you manage your all ads campaign.
-Let’s see some of the benefits of the Facebook Ads Manager.
+Facebook Ads Manager is a free tool that lets you manage all your ad campaigns.
+Here are some benefits of Facebook Ads Manager:

-- Create new ads and manage the existing one
+- Create new ads and manage the existing ones.

-Next, click on the drop-down option in the top-left corner, and then click on Ads Manager.
+Next, click on the drop-down option in the top-left corner, and click on Ads Manager.

-To create your Facebook Ad Campaign, go to Campaigns tab and click on Create button.
+- To create your Facebook Ad Campaign, go to the Campaigns tab and click on the Create button.

-Next, you need to choose your campaign objective.
-Facebook offers different advertising options to help people to reach the audience.
-Make sure when you choose a campaign objective, you should know what you want people to do when they see your ads.
+Note: Facebook offers different advertising options to help people reach their audience, so make sure you know what you want people to do when they see your ads.

 Campaign Objective List